 - Get hands-on with implementation either solo or as part of a small delivery team

-This isn’t the role for you if you’re not interested in investing in communication skills, or if you want to hide away from other people, cutting Terraform code and tuning RDS parameters (although we still do plenty of that).
-But if you’re friendly, curious, and collaborative, you’ll do well here.
+This isn’t the role for you if you’re not interested in investing in communication skills.
+If you want to hide away from other people, and focus on cutting Terraform code or tuning RDS parameters, then our consultancy positions won’t suit you (even though we still do plenty of work on the technical side).
+If you’re friendly, curious, and collaborative, you’ll do well here.

 Here are some of the benefits of working with us.